 With that said, there are probably a number of video games you’re already thinking about.
 It would be easy to go back and select a few of the older video game titles that made us teary eye for one reason or another such as Red Dead Redemption.
 However, we’re going to look at some of the newer video game titles that left us heartbroken.

-Without further ado, here are our picks for the saddest video game titles of the last five years.
+Without further ado, here are our picks for the saddest video game titles of the last few years.
 Likewise, we want to know what video game title, in general, made you cry the most?

 #8 Brothers: A Tale of Two Sons